RobHolme/PowerTools/ReadMe.md

 ## Export-Credential
 ### DESCRIPTION
-Exports a password to a file (as a secure string).
-The file format is XML.
-The password is encrypted, requiring the same user and host to be able to read the password.
-The exported password can not be transported between hosts or users, it will fail to import.
+Exports a password to a file (as a secure string), may also include username and associated meta data.
+The password is encrypted (other items such as username are plain text), requiring the same user and host to be able to read the password.
+The exported password cannot be transported between hosts or users, it will fail to import.
+Encryption relies on Microsoft's Data Protection API (DPAPI), so this command supports Windows environments only.

 Use Import-Password to return the PS Credential object from file.